tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/开发指南/视频处理/视频编制/视频合成_intl_en.md

 ## Task Initiation

-You can initiate a video composing task by calling a [server API](https://intl.cloud.tencent.com/document/product/266/34127).
+You can initiate a video compositing task by calling a [server API](https://intl.cloud.tencent.com/document/product/266/34127).
 The return result of the API contains the task ID, which is used to associate with the corresponding task result when [getting result](#.E7.BB.93.E6.9E.9C.E8.8E.B7.E5.8F.96).

 ## Getting Result